Quickstart

 "API_KEY?": 'string'

-Create a .env file in your project root with some environment variables:
+Define some environment variables in a .env file in your project root:

-Import and use your validated and typed environment variables.
-Here is an example for a database configuration file:
+Import and use your validated and typed environment variables!

 // Hover to see your validated config